 They did this by targeting their audience very tightly.
 They profiled the places where their targets grazed online.
 They pushed out a combination of in feed and dynamic advertising that was built and served in real time.
 Basically, The Economist was making relevant commentary on relevant issues to an already engaged audience.

 Most importantly, they did it in a way you’d expect from The Economist.
 Understated, poignant and devilishly clever.
 Great stuff.

 And it delivered.
 More than that.
 It smashed all targets.
 The campaign hit 50% of its target in just 9 days.
 In 5 weeks, they’d doubled it.
 In total, they got over 3,617,000 new people to take action, sample their content, and become re-targetable contacts.
 But the real numbers to get excited about were the new subscriptions: 9,500 new readers signed up.
 Worth an estimated £12m in lifetime value.

 A creative brand campaign that delivers a response.

 It might not end the battle for the marketing budget… But it could mean we can call a truce.

 Dinosaur have created successful brand response campaigns for our clients.
 They have helped to maximise budgets, reach new markets and build long-term brand equity.

-If you’re interested in finding out more about Brand response, get in touch at email@example.com.
+If you’re interested in finding out more about brand response, give us a call on 0161 831 0831 and ask for Steph or get in touch at firstname.lastname@example.org.